-On 31st March 2019 in Paris I’m performing my soundtrack to the silent film Häxan!
-Tickets available here.
-And here’s the FB event page.
+On 31st March 2019 at lA villette in Paris I performed my soundtrack to the silent film Häxan (1922).

-I’ve written below about my approach to creating the soundtrack to Häxan.
-There’s a summary in French and English (thank you to Nico Marcel for the French translation!) and beneath the trailer and poster is a more in-depth text (English only).
+I’ve written below about my approach to creating the soundtrack.
+There’s a summary in French and English (thank you to Nico Marcel for the French translation) and beneath the trailer and poster is a more in-depth text (English only).

 Musicalement, l'orchestration a été influencée, en partie, par la musique concrète et par la poésie sonore, avec des phrases rhytmiques et mélodiques construites à partir d'effets sonores diégétiques et de voix découpées et traitées.
 Celles-ci sont déclenchées en direct, de même que d’autres pièces préparées sur ordinateur, et accompagnées par du saxophone, de la flûte à bec, du clavier et des vocaux.
 Je synchronise l'orchestration au film dans un cadre déterminée, et en le regardant à la manière des accompagnateurs de l'époque du muet.